-Translating your Battlefield Resume into a Civilian Resume
+Translate your Battlefield Resume into a Civilian Employment

 Preparing your military resume for your next job needs to be done in a way that the Federal employer can understand.
 Because the Federal Government is structured similarly to the military system with understandable career paths, clear-cut rank advancement opportunities with defined salaries per grade (GS Grade levels), you have a statistically better “fit” into that system.

 Utilizing the Battlefield Resume Methodology (BRM), you can “zero your weapon” (aka: resume) quickly by using my downloadable bullets to help target your federal resume more effectively.
 I created the BRM working as a Federal Government GG15 Hiring Manager.
 The BRM is a unique strategic process to help vets and transitioning military get their resumes right without diminishing their talents, training, and expertise in translation.